InterstellarScience/Personal-Quantum-Lab/FSQ_QKD_Simulator/README.md

 ### Acknowledgements

 ChatGPT by OpenAI is used as an AI-assisted mentor for conceptual guidance, physics explanations, code review, and debugging support.
 All final modelling and implementation decisions remain the responsibility of the author.
+An image of an experimental example setup was done by AI using prompts of some of the formulae and concepts I have learned and used during the programming sessions.

 > [!NOTE]
 > This project is an educational and research-oriented simulator.
 It is not